 IMPORTANT: As of 05/15/2021, multi-factor authentication is required for off campus VPN access.
-Please go to this article as your VPN will need to be configured for MFA as well: VPN MFA
+Please go to this article as you will need to configure Duo Mobile to use VPN: Duo Mobile - Multi Factor Authentication

 Please note that the link provided below and this particular VPN service will only work from off campus; users cannot connect from on campus when connected to the RPI network via hard-wire or RPI WiFi such as rpi_wpa2.

-Desktop Computers/Laptops/Macs/Linux: To install the Cisco AnyConnect VPN client (SSL-based), open a Web browser window and navigate to the Cisco SSL VPN Service website, then enter your RCS userID and password to authenticate to the system.
-Anyone using the campus VPN network, vpn.net.rpi.edu, should be using this Anyconnect client.
+Desktop Computers/Laptops/Macs/Linux: To install the Cisco AnyConnect VPN client (SSL-based), open a Web browser window and navigate to the Cisco SSL VPN Service website <https://vpn.net.rpi.edu> (the https is needed).
+Then enter your RCS userID and password to authenticate to the system.
+Anyone using the campus VPN network, https://vpn.net.rpi.edu, should be using this Anyconnect client.
 There are known issues with the built-in Mac OS client.

-- Launch/open Cisco AnyConnect program.
+- Windows: Start - Programs - Cisco AnyConnect.
 You will need to enter the Server name the first time: Faculty and staff please enter: vpn.net.rpi.edu Students please enter: vpn.stu.rpi.edu

-NOTE: If you receive a Login Failed and your RCS password contains special characters, the Cisco VPN may not recognize them.
+NOTE: If you receive a Login Failed and your RCS password may contain special characters and the Cisco VPN may not recognize them.
 Some characters to avoid in your password are single quote ('), slashes (/ \), and question mark (?).
 Please visit this link to change your password: